+Vitamin B12 is a non-negotiable supplement to take when following a plant-based lifestyle.
 Looking for a new vegan B12 supplement?
 Consider this list of popular, well-loved options.
 From easy-to-swallow capsules to dissolvable tablets, there’s something for everyone on this list.
-You can even take B12 as liquids, drink mixes and sprays, if swallowing pills isn’t your thing.
+You can even take B12 as liquids, drink mixes, and sprays if swallowing pills isn’t your thing.

-We recommend consulting your doctor before starting any new supplement regimen so they can help you make the best choice for your situation.
-Your doctor can also explain the best dosage and the best way to take B12 for a vegan diet.
-If you decide taking a B12 supplement is right for you, our top picks below will help you avoid aimlessly wandering the vitamin aisle.
+We recommend consulting your doctor or registered dietitian before starting any new supplement regimen so they can help you determine the best choice and dosage.
+Not sure where to start?
+Our top picks below will help you avoid aimlessly wandering the vitamin aisle.

 At a glance:

-- Best Overall: Live Conscious Vegan B12 Drops
+- Best Overall: Future Kind Vegan B12 Spray

 - Best Gummies: MaryRuth’s Vegan Vitamin D3+B12 Gummy

 What to Look for in a B12 Supplement

 Over-the-counter, oral B12 supplements are available in different forms: cyanocobalamin and methylcobalamin.
 Therefore, it helps to understand the difference before browsing the aisle (or the internet).